 The tanks at Red Hill are constructed of concrete with an internal lining of steel ranging in thickness from 1/4 inch to 1/2 inch.
 Each tank lining consists of hundreds of steel plates, connected by thousands of feet of welds.
 The steel lining was originally installed at the time of the tanks' construction in the early 1940’s.
-Evaluating the condition of these plates is critical in determining the remaining working life of the tank.
+Evaluating the condition of these plates is critical in determining the tanks’ ability to store fuel.
 The condition of the existing steel is also important in determining the suitability of various tank upgrade alternatives.

 Revised conditional approval by EPA and DOH of Destructive Testing Scope of Work.